emdailey/spot/doc/manual/introduction.rst

 astronomical observations at a site.
 It can display the telescope targets and telescope position on a polar sky plot, and plot the visibilty of targets.
-The tool can be setup to look up catalog images and overlay instrument fields of view on top.
+The tool can be setup to look up catalog images and overlay instrument fields of view.

 Spot is written and maintained by software engineers at the Subaru Telescope, National Astronomical Observatory of Japan, and the